Baudet du Poitou: Conservation efforts

 A breed census in 1977 found only 44 Poitou donkeys worldwide, and in 1980 there were still fewer than 80 animals.
 Conservation efforts were led by several public and private groups in France.
 In 1979, the Haras Nationaux, (the French national stud) and the Parc Naturel Regional du Marais Poitevin, working with private breeders, launched an effort to improve the genetics of the Poitou, develop new breeding techniques and collect traditional knowledge on the breed.
 In 1981, 18 large donkeys from Portugal were acquired for use in breeding Poitou donkeys.
 This preceded the creation of the Asinerie Nationale Experimentale, which opened in Charente-Maritime in Dampierre-sur-Boutonne in 1982, as an experimental breeding farm.

 The Parc also works to preserve the Poitevin horse breed.
 In 1988, the Association pour la Sauvegarde du Baudet du Poitou (SABAUD) was formed as a breeder network that focuses on marketing and fundraising for the breed, and in 1989 became the financial support arm of the Asinerie Nationale Experimentale.
 The Association des Éleveurs des Races Équine, Mulassière et Asine, Baudet du Poitou is the registering body for the Poitou donkey.
 The early conservation efforts were sometimes sidetracked as some breeders sold crossbred Poitous as purebreds, which are worth up to ten times as much.
 Forged pedigrees and registration papers were sometimes used to legitimize these sales.
 However, by the 1990s, DNA testing and microchip technology began to be used to identify and track purebred animals.

-The conservation efforts in the latter decades of the 20th century and the early years of the 21st were successful, and a 2005 survey revealed 450 purebred registered animals.
-This number dropped to just under 400 by 2011.
-The French studbook for the breed is split into two sections.
+The conservation efforts in the latter decades of the twentieth century and the early years of the twenty-first were successful, and a 2005 survey revealed 450 purebred registered animals.
+This number had dropped below 400 by 2011.
+The French stud-book for the breed is split into two sections.
 The first, Livre A, is for purebred animals with documented Poitou parentage on both sides of their pedigree.
 The second, Livre B, is for animals with one purebred Poitou parent.
-The American Livestock Breeds Conservancy lists the Poitou as "Critical" on its Conservation Priority List, a category for breeds with less than 2,000 animals worldwide and less than 200 registrations annually in the US.
+The American Livestock Breeds Conservancy lists the Poitou as "critical" on its Conservation Priority List, a category for breeds with less than 2,000 animals worldwide and less than 200 registrations annually in the US.

-In 2001, scientists in Australia successfully implanted a Poitou donkey embryo created by artificial insemination in the womb of a Standardbred mare.
+In 2001, scientists in Australia successfully implanted a Poitou embryo created by artificial insemination in the womb of a Standardbred mare.
 Worries that joint problems might prevent a healthy pregnancy in the foal's biological mother led to the initiative.
 The resultant foal became one of three Poitou donkeys in Australia.
 The procedure was unusual because it is often difficult for members of one Equus species to accept implanted embryos from another species in the same genus.